pedramaghasian/learn-network/README.md

 **server has to listen on specific prot numbers for specific protocols.**

 ## Networking Devices Repeaters, Hubs, Switches, Routers

+### so in conclusion, hubs and switches are used to create networks while routers are used to connect networks.

 **repeaters => hubs => bridges(learns MAC addresses in software) => switch(learns MAC addresses mu ch more quickly by using hardware ASICs Application Specific Integrated Circuits)**